-With four children, foods they enjoy need to be on the lower shelves and not breakable.
+With four children, the foods they enjoy need to be on the lower shelves and not breakable.

-As you can see, I used these plastic, multi-purpose bins found
+As you can see, I used plastic, multi-purpose bins found

-glass canisters with glass lids make my heart happy; I’ve always loved things like flour, rice, grits poured into canisters where you can see these things!
-And although
+These glass canisters with glass lids make my heart happy; I’ve always loved things like flour, rice, and grits poured into canisters where you can see these things!

-.
-And last but not least, you can see while we do have some canned goods, that is not something we have a lot of, so I decided to use a Lazy Susan as our canned good storage so I could easily see what we had on hand.
+And last but not least, you can see while we do have some canned goods, that is not something we have a lot of, so I decided to use a Lazy Susan as our canned goods storage so I could easily see what we had on hand.